rchrch/homebridge-mhacwifi1-lan/README.md

 For instructions on installing Homebridge look [here](https://github.com/homebridge/homebridge/wiki).

-The plugin may be installed via the Hombridge Config UI or via npm.
+The plugin may be installed via the Homebridge Config UI or via npm.

-TODO: npm install .....
+To install under the Homebridge UI, click on "Plugins" and search for "mhacwifi1-lan".
+Click on the "INSTALL" link for "Homebridge Mhacwifi1 Lan".

+If you are not using the Homebridge UI, install with `npm install homebridge-mhacwifi1-lan`.

 ## Configuration